rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 .. math: E_{in} \cdot E_{out} = 0

 However, this relation creates a non-linear problem and can not be implemented in `oemof-solph`.
-:Implications: This means that the MVS might result in unfeasible dispatch of assets.
-For instance, the battery might be charged by the rectifier and discharged by the inverter at the same time step t.
+:Implications: This limitation means that the MVS might result in unfeasible dispatch of assets.
+For instance, the a bus might supplied by a rectifier and itself supply an inverter at the same time step t, which can logically not be if these assets are part of one physical bi-directional inverter.
 Another case that could occur is feeding the grid and consuming from it at the same time t.
-If those constraints were to be implemented, the optimization problem would become a non-linear one.

 Simplified asset model
 ######################